-PNNL, in cooperation with DOE-RL, operates one RCRA-permitted storage and treatment unit group the 325 Hazardous Waste Treatment Units (Ecology 2022).
-This unit group is located in the 325RPL Radiochemical Processing Laboratory (325RPL) in the Hanford Site 300 Area and is permitted as part of the Hanford Facility RCRA Permit.
+PNNL, in cooperation with DOE-RL, operates one RCRA-permitted storage and treatment unit group-the 325 Hazardous Waste Treatment Units (Ecology 2022).
+This unit group is located in 325RPL in the Hanford Site 300 Area and is permitted as part of the Hanford Facility RCRA Permit.
 The Hanford Facility RCRA Permit expired on September 27, 2004.
 However, DOE and PNNL continue to operate in compliance with the expired permit until the permit is reissued, as authorized by WAC 173-303-806(7) and the Washington State Department of Ecology.
 The full documentation of the Hanford RCRA Permit may be viewed at https://fortress.wa.gov/ecy/nwp/permitting/hdwp/rev/8c/index.html.
 PNNL, in coordination with DOE-RL, has been in active negotiations with the Department of Ecology for renewal of the 325 Hazardous Waste Treatment Units portion of the Hanford Facility RCRA Permit, which would be issued as Revision 9.
+PNNL and Department of Ecology have reached tentative agreement on most of the 325 Hazardous Waste Treatment Units Revision 9 permit sections.
+It is anticipated that the Revision 9 permit for all Hanford site unit groups (including the 325 Hazardous Waste Treatment Units) will be submitted for public review in late 2023 or 2024.

-With the exception of the 325 Hazardous Waste Treatment Units, the PNNL Richland Campus and PNNL Sequim Campus facilities operate under the generator requirements of WAC 173-303.
-During CY 2021, PNNL facilities followed the generator requirements for waste management and shipped nonradioactive waste to off-site facilities for proper disposal.
+With the exception of the 325 Hazardous Waste Treatment Units, the PNNL-Richland Campus, PNNL-Sequim Campus, and PNNL facilities on the Hanford site operate under the generator requirements of WAC 173-303.
+During CY 2022, PNNL facilities followed the generator requirements for waste management and shipped nonradioactive waste to off-site facilities for proper disposal.

-RCRA and WAC 173-360A also include requirements for the proper management of underground storage tanks.
-In CY 2021, Battelle administered two underground storage tanks for the storage of diesel fuel for backup generators on the PNNL Richland Campus-a 20,000-gallon tank and 600-gallon tank.
+RCRA also includes requirements for the proper management of underground storage tanks.
+In CY 2022, Battelle administered two underground storage tanks for the storage of diesel fuel for backup generators on the PNNL-Richland Campus-a 20,000-gallon tank and 600-gallon tank.
 The tanks are routinely monitored, and no problems were observed.
-No underground tanks are used at the PNNL Sequim Campus.
+No underground tanks are used at the PNNL-Sequim Campus.

-The Washington State Department of Ecology performed one RCRA compliance inspection of a PNNL facility during 2021.
+The Washington State Department of Ecology performed one RCRA compliance inspection of a PNNL facility during 2022.
 The inspection covered the 325 Hazardous Waste Treatment Units and generator areas in the 325RPL facility.
-The inspection found one violation for failure to mark the accumulation date on two containers in storage and no areas of concern.
+The inspection identified no violations and one concern.

-2.6.5 Federal Facility Compliance Act of 1992
+2.6.6 Federal Facility Compliance Act of 1992

 The Federal Facility Compliance Act of 1992 (FFCA; 42 U.S.C.
 6939c and 6961), enacted by Congress on October 6, 1992, amended Section 6001 of RCRA to specify that the United States waives sovereign immunity from civil and administrative fines and penalties for RCRA violations.
-In addition, RCRA requires EPA to conduct annual inspections of all federal facilities.
+In addition, RCRA requires the EPA to conduct annual inspections of all federal facilities.
 Authorized states also are given authority to conduct inspections of federal facilities to enforce compliance with state hazardous waste programs.
 DOE also is required to provide mixed waste information to EPA and the states under the FFCA.
 PNNL provides this information as part of an annual Hanford Site Mixed Waste Land Disposal Restrictions Report pursuant to Tri-Party Agreement Milestone M-26.
-Submissions of the 2020 and 2021 reports have been delayed pending resolution of Washington Department of Ecology comments on the 2019 report (DOE-RL 2020a).
-As of the date of publication of this report, PNNL has provided 2020 data and is prepared to provide 2021 data when requested.
+Submissions of these reports have been delayed pending resolution of Washington Department of Ecology comments on the 2019 report (DOE-RL